Standards #1: describe values, design principles, Policies

 Goal: Write down your values and how they'll shape decisions.

-• Values: What universally matters to you and how systems would operate if your values were normal
+Values: What universally matters to you?
+How systems would operate if your values were normal?
+This tab currently reflects MJN's values, which Street Works shares.

 Values (Tab 1)